solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 </SolanaCodeGroup>

 ### Getting the Serialized Transaction to perform Swap
-POST API request is done with the route that we wish to go with and the wallet address of the user there are few optional parameters that can be added to this api like **wrapUnwrapSOL** and **feeAccount** to learn more about it go through the offical docs here [link](https://docs.jup.ag/jupiter-api/swap-api-for-solana)
+POST API request is done with the route that we wish to go with and the wallet address of the user there are few optional parameters that สามารถ be added to this api like **wrapUnwrapSOL** and **feeAccount** to เรียนรู้เกี่ยวกับ it go through the offical docs here [link](https://docs.jup.ag/jupiter-api/swap-api-for-solana)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>